-You are required to forward scholarship and qualified education/529 college saving plan checks and correspondence to the Student Financial Services office so that funds can be applied to your student account.
+You are required to forward scholarship and qualified education/529 college saving plan checks and correspondence to the Student Financial Services office so that funds can be properly applied to your student account.
 Do not send checks or correspondence to the Bursar's Office as this will cause a delay in processing.

 Loans are disbursed directly to your student account.
 Often students plan to use loan funds for living expenses.
 If you have a credit balance of actual funds in your student account (not a credit balance due to anticipated aid), you may receive a refund.

-Refund of credit balances are processed on a regular basis each week and do not need to be requested.
-Students should sign up for eRefunds by accessing CASHNet through SAIC Self-Service.
+Refunds of credit balances are processed on a regular basis each week and do not need to be requested.
+Students should sign up for eRefunds by accessing CASHNet through Self-Service.
 All students are notified of the availability of their funds by email notification to their SAIC email account.